 - ‘Something new’ offers optimism for the future for the happy couple as they start a future together.

-- Back in the day when Bride’s married, they essentially went from being part of the parents family to becoming there now husband’s property, and therefore had to change their surname!
+- Back in the day when brides married, they essentially went from being part of the parents family to becoming their now husband’s property, and therefore had to change their surname!